-'Customer deposits' In the context of Liquidity Risk section, money deposited by all individuals and companies that are not credit institutions.
-Such funds are recorded as liabilities in the Barclays Group's balance sheet under Customer Accounts.
+'Customer deposits' In the context of the Liquidity Risk section, money deposited by all individuals and companies that are not credit institutions.
+Such funds are recorded as liabilities in the Barclays Group's balance sheet under deposits at amortised cost.

-'Customer liabilities' Customer deposits.
+'Customer liabilities' See 'Customer deposits'.